Our Cyber Security Business Manager Sarah Green is on hand to debunk some of the myths surrounding our cyber world.

 T or F?
 “It’s money they’re after – providing the accounts are secure we’ll be fine.”

 Answer: F. This is an obvious thought, they must just want to get into the accounts and steal the money.
 Not true – sensitive data carries a whopping price tag and is used as ransom in some cases.

-We have a number of industry-specific courses taking place over the next few months – you can find out more and book on here.
+There are also a number of free, industry-specific taster seminars taking place over the next few months – you can find out more and book on here.